Skip to Main Content

 9. Repeat steps 5 through 8 for any additional colors.

-10. Press OK to close the print settings dialog.
+11. Press OK to close the print settings dialog and send the job.

 If you need to edit a color's settings, select it on the list, change the settings, and then click the right arrow below the plus icon to update the setting.